iterative/dvc.org/content/blog/2021-04-15-april-21-dvc-heartbeat.md

 image augmentation with GANs, and synth data generation for autonomous vehicles.
 Welcome to the team Daniel! 🙌🏼

-Last but not least, [**Milecia McGregor**](https://www.linkedin.com/in/milecia/) joins us as a Developer Advocate from Tulsa, Oklahoma.
+Last but not least joining just this week,
+[**Milecia McGregor**](https://www.linkedin.com/in/milecia/) joins us as a Developer Advocate from Tulsa, Oklahoma.
 Milecia has a background in mechanical and aerospace engineering, some machine learning on autonomous vehicles, and basically everything that the web touches.
 She also practices kung fu in her free time.🥋🙇🏻‍♀️ We think that's "Oklahoma, OK!" 👌🏼

 ## Open Positions